jet/equinox/README.md

 But why, you might ask? the API is designed such that the token can store any kind of state relevant to the `Sync` operation.

-a) for SqlStreamStore and EventStore, when writing rolling snapshots, we need to retain the index of the last Rolling Snapshot that was written, if we encountered it during loading (e.g. if we read V198-100 and there was a snapshot at at V101, then we need to write a new one iff the events we are writing would make event 101 be > batchSize events away, i.e. we need to always include a RollingSnapshot to maintain the "if you read the last page, it will include a rolling snapshot" guarantee)
+a. for SqlStreamStore and EventStore, when writing rolling snapshots, we need to retain the index of the last Rolling Snapshot that was written, if we encountered it during loading (e.g. if we read V198-100 and there was a snapshot at at V101, then we need to write a new one iff the events we are writing would make event 101 be > batchSize events away, i.e. we need to always include a RollingSnapshot to maintain the "if you read the last page, it will include a rolling snapshot" guarantee)

-b) for CosmosDB, the `expectedVersion` can actually be an `expectedEtag` - this is how `AccessStrategy.RollingState` works - this allows one to update Unfolds without having to add an event every time just to trigger a change in the version
+b. for CosmosDB, the `expectedVersion` can actually be an `expectedEtag` - this is how `AccessStrategy.RollingState` works - this allows one to update Unfolds without having to add an event every time just to trigger a change in the version

 (The second usage did not necessitate an interface change - i.e. the Token mechanism was introduced to handle the first case, and just happened to fit the second case)